gordienko/activeadmin_friendly_id_disabler/README.md

 By default, the gem will automatically disable `FriendlyId` only for the duration of an action within ActiveAdmin controllers.
 If you need more granular control or need to disable `FriendlyId` in other parts of your application, consider implementing additional custom logic.

+## Background and Acknowledgments

+This gem was inspired by discussions around the need to selectively disable FriendlyId, as highlighted in [this GitHub issue](https://github.com/norman/friendly_id/issues/691).
+Special thanks to [Fabio Napoleoni](https://github.com/fabn) for contributing ideas that helped shape this solution.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at [https://github.com/gordienko/activeadmin_friendly_id_disabler](https://github.com/gordienko/activeadmin_friendly_id_disabler).